SrujanPrasad/RTL-Design-Synthesis-for-VLSI-Interview-Labs/README.md

        ## Lecture-48: SKY130RTL D5SK4 L1 For Loop and For Generate part1

-      - A for loop is used inside the always block, whereas the generate for loop is not used inside the always block.
+      - A for loop is used inside the always block (a simple way of generating large hardware), whereas the generate for loop is not used inside the always block.
       - Generate for loop to instantiate hardware.
 To instantiate an AND gate 100 times, we use the generate for loop.
       - Example of for loop (32:1 mux) :
         ```